stlucasgarcia/mob/README.md

 ## License

-There is no License, hence you are not allowed to use, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
-The reprodution or distribution without written permission of the owners is prohibited.
+There is no license, hence you are not allowed to use, modify, merge, publish, distribute, sublicense, and/or sell copies of the software.
+The reproduction or distribution without written permission of the owners is prohibited.
 If you are interested in using this software, contact one of the creators.

 ## Contributing
-You are more than welcome to contribute to the project, if you feel like helping us, you must contact any of the project creators ~~(We will try not to bite)~~
+You are more than welcome to contribute to the project, if you feel like helping us, you must contact any of the project creators ~~(We will try not to bite you)~~

 [Commits]: https://img.shields.io/github/commit-activity/w/lsglucas/DiscordMackBot?style=flat-square